Python

 For more information, you can look at the conda env documentation

-Jupyter Notebooks vs. .py
+Jupyter Notebooks vs. .py Files

 We recommend using Jupyter notebooks for exploration and data visualization.
 Notebooks provide an interactive environment that’s ideal for experimenting and analyzing data.
-For larger scripts or batch jobs, .py
+For larger scripts or batch jobs, .py files are often a better fit, as they are easier to run on compute nodes in non-interactive sessions.

 Running Jupyter Notebooks on a Compute Node

-If you'd like to run a Jupyter notebook on a compute node, you can do so using the sjupyter
+If you'd like to run a Jupyter notebook on a compute node, you can do so using the sjupyter command.
+This requires an active virtual environment that includes Jupyter:

 This allows you to access compute resources within a notebook environment for more intensive interactive work.